matthw/matthw.github.io/content/posts/2024/ptrace_based_self_debugging_binaries/index.md

 Another *interesting* property of `ptrace` that often makes it used as an anti-debugging technique is that a process can only be traced by one and only one process.

+It can do a whole lot of things, I recommend reading the [ptrace(2) manpage](https://man7.org/linux/man-pages/man2/ptrace.2.html).

 # 1. nano

 This challenge is meant as an introduction to nanomites, there's also a bit of code obfuscation.
 It is unstripped, mainly to trick the reverser into some rabbit holes, the idea was to force people out of the decompiler and briefly look at the disassembly.

-There binary is [here](nano) let's dive into it.
+The source and binary are available [here](https://github.com/matthw/ctf/blob/main/2024-0xl4augh/nano/), let's dive into it.

 ## 1.1 Obfuscation